How the Amazon App Uses a Hybrid of Native and Web Technologies to Stand Out

 In this article, we’ll dive deeper into how the Amazon app is built, specifically focusing on how it utilizes hybrid development to maximize efficiency, without sacrificing on the customer experience.

-We’ll also link it back to our platform, MobiLoud, and show how we can help you take a similar approach to the world leader in eCommerce for building your brand’s own app.
+We’ll then show how we can help you take a similar approach to the world leader in eCommerce, by converting your site to an app with MobiLoud.

 Native Components in the Amazon App